cliffeby/DuckpinV002/README.md

 ### _Appendix B AMLS python script for plotting a figure_

-Plots created using MatplotLib in AMLS are not automatically redirected to images.
+Plots created using MatplotLib in AMLS are not automatically redirected to the AMLS view.
 The user must explicitly save any plots to PNG files.

 To generate images from MatplotLib, use the following process:
 * switch the backend to “AGG” from the default renderer